Eagles' Saquon Barkley: Struggles continue

 • 1 min read

-Barkley rushed the ball 10 times for 22 yards in Sunday's 24-21 loss to the Cowboys.
-He added seven receptions on eight targets for 52 yards while also losing a fumble.
+Barkley rushed the ball 13 times for 56 yards in Friday's 24-15 loss to the Bears.
+He did not record a catch on two targets.

-The Eagles' offense was very efficient to begin the game, but Barkley was never able to get on track.
-He averaged 3.2 yards per carry or less in his third straight game, with his longest gain on the ground going for only seven yards.
-Positively, Barkley topped four receptions for the first time since joining the Eagles, though even that was tarnished by a fumble midway through the fourth quarter in Dallas' territory.
-Barkley should have the chance to bounce back in a Week 13 matchup against the Bears, but he's struggled to get on track for most of the season.
+Barkley was fairly efficient on the ground in a change from his recent form, as six of his 13 carries went for at least five yards.
+However, with the Eagles trailing for much of the game, Barkley saw limited volume, leading to a muted stat line.
+He also failed to record a reception for the first time this season.
+Overall, this marked Barkley's ninth performance in 12 games this season with 60 rushing yards or fewer, and he hasn't found the end zone since Week 8.

 More News